HumanSignal/label-studio/docs/source/guide/ml.md

 For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
 For audio transcriptions, the model displays a transcription that data annotators can modify.

-If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
-Instead, you can [import preannotated data](predictions).

 !!! info Tip
     You can use [Label Studio Enterprise to build an automated active learning loop](https://docs.humansignal.com/guide/active_learning.html) with a machine learning model backend.
 If you use the open source Community Edition of Label Studio, you can manually sort tasks and retrieve predictions to mimic an active learning process.

+If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
+Instead, you can [import preannotated data](predictions).

-## Set up one of Label Studio's ML backend examples
+## Set up an example ML backend

 The Label Studio ML backend is an SDK that wraps your machine learning code and turns it into a web server.
 The web server can be connected to a running Label Studio instance to automate labeling tasks.
 We have provided a [library of example models](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#models) that you can use in your own workflow, or extend and customize as needed.